Congratulations to the 2016 6.1 Challenge Winners

 - Soundstart Presentations to young parents—Family Law, Wills, Child Support, Paternity, Guardianship, Adoptions, Consumer

-- Senior Center Advice & Counsel Clinics
+- Senior Center Advice, Counsel Clinics and Veterans Legal Clinics

 - Prepare wills for low-income parents and others with special needs